Disney Cruise Advice: Tips & Tricks Onboard the Ship

 - Water shoes – Always a good idea if you’ll be snorkeling or wading where there are coral reefs and sharp rocks.
 Also handy to protect your feet on hot sand, concrete or the pool deck; the sun can make the deck very hot and you’ll want some of these or some simple flip-flops while hanging around the pool or waiting in line for the AquaDuck.
 You can wear water shoes and simple (i.e. non-bling-encrusted) flip-flops on the AquaDuck and AquaDunk.

 - Safe Sea lotion – This is a lotion that protects against jellyfish, sea nettle, and seabather’s eruption, caused by jellyfish larvae that are sometimes called “sea lice.”
 There is actual independent research that backs this up – we’ve read it and are satisfied that it works.
-We actually had a very minor issue with seabather’s eruption on our last trip to Castaway Cay (on some skin that didn’t have lotion; we failed to note that you need to apply some underneath the swimsuit for full protection), and we can attest that while it’s not awful, it’s quite unpleasant and worth avoiding.
+We want to reassure people that large jellyfish are kept out of the lagoon at Castaway Cay by netting under the water, so we’ve never heard of anyone getting a serious sting there, but people do occasionally get seabather’s eruption.
+At other beaches in the Bahamas and Caribbean jellyfish stings are not common, but they do happen.
+The peak season for jellyfish is summer (June-August) and they’re rare in winter.
+We actually had a very minor issue with seabather’s eruption on our last trip to Castaway Cay (on some skin that didn’t have lotion; we failed to note that you need to apply some underneath the swimsuit for full protection), and we can attest that while it’s not the end of the world, it’s quite unpleasant and worth avoiding.
 Certainly the lotion is a cheap form of insurance, and there are formulations that include sunscreen, which you’ll need anyway.
-Another option is to bring some jellyfish after-sting gel, or some sources recommend hydrocortisone cream or antihistamine cream.
+Another option is to bring some jellyfish after-sting gel just in case, or some sources recommend hydrocortisone cream or antihistamine cream.

 - Sand-Off Mitt – This is a soft mitt that has some talc-free powder inside.
 You clap it to get the powder to the surface, then wipe sand off your skin.
 The powder absorbs the moisture that makes the sand stick to you, which makes the sand fall right off.
 We tried this mitt on our last Castaway Cay day and it worked exactly as advertised; the sand came right off, and with much less of the abrasive feeling you get rubbing sand off with a towel.
 You can probably get the same effect by bringing a bottle of cornstarch-based body powder, shaking it into a towel, and using the towel to wipe off, but the mitt is self-contained and more convenient.